 What is Brigham Young University Hawaii's acceptance rate?

-Brigham Young University Hawaii's acceptance rate is 58%.
+✅ The acceptance rate for Brigham Young University Hawaii is 58%.

 How hard is it to get into Brigham Young University Hawaii?
 Brigham Young University Hawaii is a somewhat selective institution.
 The Brigham Young University Hawaii acceptance rate is 58%.
 This means that the institution accepts 57 out of every 100 applicants.